TechLabs-Ruhr/Way-Home/README.md

-## Way Home
+#### Way Home
 ## Find the safest route to your desired destination

+The concept of Way Home emerged from a pressing concern for the safety and well-being of individuals, particularly women,<br> during their commutes.
+Alarming statistics and anecdotal evidence point to a gap in available solutions for ensuring personal<br> safety while traveling.

+To address this gap, we implemented a web application that enables users to connect with fellow travelers during their commutes via a chat feature powered by a high-speed Redis in-memory database, ensuring immediate communication.

+Accessing our application is made possible through OAuth 2 authentication via GitHub and Google, provided by the NextAuth library.<br>
+This streamlines login, boosts security and improves the overall user experience by eliminating the need for users to provide credentials.

-We're not just another navigation app.
+With Way Home, we're not just another navigation app.
 We're a safety-first solution dedicated to empowering you to feel secure during your journeys.
 With WayHome, you can embark on adventures, explore new cities, and navigate through unfamiliar territories with confidence!
+### Tech Stack
+The project utilizes a robust tech stack to deliver an efficient and user-friendly experience:

+- **Next.js** -a powerful React framework that offers server-side rendering (SSR) and static site generation (SSG) out of the box.<br>
+   This results in faster page loads, improved SEO, and a smoother user experience.
+Additionally, Next.js simplifies routing and API integration,<br>
+   which made our development more efficient.
+- **TypeScript** -  TypeScript enhanced our development process by adding static typing to JavaScript.
+This resulted in fewer runtime errors and improved
+  code quality
+- **Serverless Upstash Redis Database** -  Using a serverless Redis database from Upstash allowed us to leverage the benefits of a Redis database <br>
+  without the operational overhead of managing server infrastructure.
+Redis is renowned for its lightning-fast data retrieval and caching capabilities, making it<br>
+  an excellent choice for  chat applications.
+- **Tailwind CSS for Styling** - Tailwind CSS is a utility-first CSS framework that streamlines the styling process.
+It provided us with a comprehensive set of pre-built<br>
+  utility classes that we could use to rapidly create consistent and responsive designs

 ### How to Setup and Run
+Click on this link to see the [Video Tutorial]( https://drive.google.com/file/d/1OgfJpYD617oYt-ve1ox3J7knAlC15y44/view?usp=drive_link)
 In order to set up the project, please proceed as follows:

-1 Download node.js, and install the npm package manager
+1. Download node.js, and install the npm package manager<br>
 2. Download VS Code and Git (For a more detailed description of setting up GitHub and VS Code use the respective guide in  our ClickUp documentation)

-After successful installation you have to go through the following steps to run the project:
+After the successful installation of the above tools you have to go through the following steps to run the project:
 1. Clone the project repository
 2. open the terminal in vs code.
 Make sure that you're in the root directory of the project (it should be the directory where you saved the app files from GitHub on your PC) and use the command line: "npm install"
 3. Create a file named: ".env.local":